 How to Enroll

-Any patient interested in enrolling in group therapy at the West End Clinic, must complete a new patient evaluation prior to enrolling.
-For more questions, please contact the Psychiatric Access Line at email@example.com or call 617-724-7792.
+Any patient interested in enrolling in group therapy at the West End Clinic must have a Mass General primary care physician (PCP) or specialist and must complete a new patient evaluation prior to enrolling.
+For more questions, please contact the West End Clinic at 617-724-2480.

 The Intensive Outpatient Program (IOP) serves as step-down care for patients who received detoxification and medical care who are ready for treatment but have had little or no outpatient treatment in the past.
 For patients who are currently outpatient but need to have more services to achieve recovery, IOP serves as a higher level of care.
 We accept patients over 18 years old.